lsj2122/P8105_hw2_lsj2122/P8105-Homework-2.md

 ### Part 5.
 Dataset explaination and description

-The pols_df originally contained information about the presidency and the number of national politicians who were either democrat or republican at the time from 1947 to 2015, and was structured with a variable labelled “mon” signifying the date in the format of “YYYY-MM-DD”.
+The pols_df originally contained information about the presidency and the number of national politicians who were either democratic or republican at the time from 1947 to 2015, and was structured with a variable labelled “mon” signifying the date in the format of “YYYY-MM-DD”.
 By cleaning the data, the “mon” variable was separated